hpcleuven/VscDocumentation/source/leuven/lecturer_s_procedure_to_request_student_accounts_ku_leuven_uhasselt.rst

    file browser and the job submission.
 For working with Open OnDemand only, the accounts are provisioned without students being involved in the procedure and they login  to the cluster only using KU Leuven MFA.
 #.
 Since introductory credits are supposed to be used for private
-   projects (e.g. master thesis computations) we encourage to create the project which will be used for computations related to the course.
+   projects (e.g. master thesis computations) we encourage to create a specific project, starting with "p_edu_", which will be used for computations related to the course.
-   This will also give a lecturer an opportunity of tracing the use of the cluster during the course.
+   We will assign compute credits to this project.
+It also gives a lecturer an opportunity of tracing the use of the cluster during the course.
+After provisioning the student accounts, we will also add these to the given project.
    For more information about the procedure of creating the project please refer to the page :ref:`Slurm accounting <accounting_leuven>`.
    Once the project is accepted, the students from the course list will be added to it.
 #.
 If the reservation of few nodes is necessary during the exercise